vwxyzjn/cleanrl/docs/rl-algorithms/sac.md

 # Soft Actor-Critic (SAC)

-## Overivew
+## Overview

-The Soft Actor-Critic (SAC) algorithm extends the DDPG algorithms by 1) using a stochastic policy, which in theory would to express multi-modal optimal policies.
+The Soft Actor-Critic (SAC) algorithm extends the DDPG algorithms by 1) using a stochastic policy, which in theory can express multi-modal optimal policies.
-This also enables the use of 2) *entropy regularization* based on the stochsatic policy's entropy.
+This also enables the use of 2) *entropy regularization* based on the stochastic policy's entropy.
 It serves as a built-in, state-dependent exploration heuristic for the agent, instead of relying on non-correlated noise processes as in [DDPG](/rl-algorithms/ddpg/), or [TD3](/rl-algorithms/td3/)
-Additionally, it incorporates the 3) usage of two *Soft Q-network* to reduce the over-estimation bias issue in Q-network based methods.
+Additionally, it incorporates the 3) usage of two *Soft Q-network* to reduce the overestimation bias issue in Q-network-based methods.

 Original papers:
-The SAC algorithm introduction, and later and updates and improvements can be chronologically traced through the following publications:
+The SAC algorithm's initial proposal, and later updates and improvements can be chronologically traced through the following publications:

 * [Reinforcement Learning with Deep Energy-Based Policies](https://arxiv.org/abs/1702.08165)
 * [Soft Actor-Critic: Off-Policy Maximum Entropy Deep Reinforcement Learning with a Stochastic Actor](https://arxiv.org/abs/1801.01290)